 Definition of high-water mark in English:

-1The level reached by the sea at high tide, or by a lake or river in time of flood.
+1The level reached by the sea at high tide, or by a lake or river at its highest stand.

 - We have to protect that strip of land that is from the high-water mark to the low-water mark.